 Franchise rights represent the value attributed to agreements with local authorities that allow access to homes in cable service areas acquired through the purchase of cable systems.
-Management estimates the fair value of franchise rights at the date of acquisition and determines if the franchise has a finite-life or an indefinite-life as defined by Statement of Financial Accounting Standards ("SFAS") No. 142, Goodwill and Other Intangible Assets.
+Management estimates the fair value of franchise rights at the date of acquisition and determines if the franchise has a finite life or an indefinite life as defined by Statement of Financial Accounting Standards ("SFAS") No. 142, Goodwill and Other Intangible Assets.
 Franchises that qualify for indefinite-life treatment under SFAS No. 142 are tested for impairment annually each October 1 based on valuations, or more frequently as warranted by events or changes in circumstances.
+The October 1, 2007 annual impairment test will be finalized in the fourth quarter of 2007 and any impairment resulting from such test will be recorded in the fourth quarter.
 Franchises are aggregated into essentially inseparable asset groups to conduct the valuations.
 The asset groups generally represent geographical clustering of the Company's cable systems into groups by which such systems are managed.
 Management believes such grouping represents the highest and best use of those assets.

-As of June 30, 2007 and December 31, 2006, indefinite-lived and finite-lived intangible assets are presented in the following table:
+As of September 30, 2007 and December 31, 2006, indefinite-lived and finite-lived intangible assets are presented in the following table: